themartiancompany/evmfs/README.md

 `contracts/deployments` directory in the source tree and are configured into the program at install time.

+The file system currently has public deployments on around 4% of all Ethereum Virtual Machine compatible blockchains networks.

 Options for user-defined deployments are discussed in the documentation.